o0omega/EUT-Puzzle-Solver-GUI/README.md

 !=1, @=2, #=3, $=4, %=5, ^=6, &=7, *=8, (=9, )=0.

 - Puzzle #3:
-Range is increased to 2000 and the goal is to find number of Ones for each number in their binary form (base 2) and go from lowest counts to highest.
+Values range is increased to 2500 and the goal is to find number of 1s (ones) for each number in their binary form (base 2) and go from lowest counts to highest.

 - Puzzle #4:
 We are greeted with 25 colors for which we are provided their RGB values.
 The goal is to convert RGB